 The ATO has recently issued a taxpayer alert regarding cases where early-stage investor tax offsets have been claimed in respect of shares received via financing arrangements that “appear designed to artificially meet the conditions for claiming the maximum tax offset”.

-This article provides a refresher on the potential benefits of falling into the ESIC regime and highlights some of the pitfalls that may result in investors losing out on said benefits.
+This article provides a refresher on the potential benefits of falling into the ESIC regime and highlights some of the pitfalls.

 ESIC Refresher – Benefits

-There’s an understandable desire to be an early-stage innovation company, as it opens the door for two potentially massive tax benefits for the investor that significantly increase the attractiveness of an investment.
+There’s an understandable desire to be an early-stage innovation company, as it opens the door for two potential tax benefits for the investor that significantly increase the attractiveness of an investment.

 The first is a non-refundable carry-forward tax offset equal to 20% of the amount invested in the ESIC, capped at a maximum annual investment of $1,000,000.
-This effectively provides investors with an immediate 20% ROI on ESIC shares.
+This provides investors with an immediate ROI of up to 20% on ESIC shares.

 The second is modified CGT treatment being applied to the ESIC’s shares issued to you, such that capital gains tax is effectively eliminated for sales of ESIC shares held for 12 months and sold before the tenth anniversary of ownership.
 This significantly increases the upside potential for investors who receive ESIC shares, as the modified CGT treatment extends to all ESIC shares issued to an investor, even if their upfront tax offset is limited to the first $1,000,000 invested.